amjadmajid/aud/Pytorch_lightning/README.md

 tar -cvzf archive name.tar path to folder to compress

 After this, a tar file should be found in the directory the command was run.
-This tar can be used as a webdataset
+This tar can be used as a webdataset.

+In order to be able to read from a webdataset, we need to provide a url, which, if we have data locally, is just a path name.
+If it is not a url, we need to write it as "file:{absolutepath}".
+If the data is stored remotely, we can simply use the remote url.